storj/docs/src/pages/dcs/how-tos/migrate-from-wasabi-to-storj/index.md

 ## Install rclone

-Visit <https://rclone.org/install/> for instructions on how to install rclone
+Visit <https://rclone.org/install/> for instructions on how to install rclone.

 ## Create Access Credentials

-Before we can use rclone, we'll need to create access and secret key for Wasabi and an access grant for Storj.
+Before using rclone, we'll need to create access and a secret key for Wasabi and an access grant for Storj.

 ### Wasabi Access and Secret Key